 The EBU projects on metadata are part of the Media Information Management (MIM) Strategic Programme.
-MIM benefits from the expertise of the EBU Expert Community on Metadata (EC-M), participation to which is open to all metadata experts, or users and implementers keen to learn and contribute.
+MIM benefits from the expertise of the EBU Expert Community on Metadata, participation to which is open to all metadata experts, or users and implementers keen to learn and contribute.

 Key objectives and challenges!

 1. Make metadata easier, richer, cheaper, ubiquitous, integrated and interoperable responding to broadcasters' needs

 2. Broaden the traditional field of metadata from archive, production and exchange to delivery and Internet

 4. Open and connect the broadcasting metadata community with academic and industry experts